Grievances, Coverage Determinations & Appeals

 You may file a request for a "fast complaint" (expedited grievance) if you disagree with our decision not to process your request for a "fast response" to a coverage decision or appeal.
 If you request a fast complaint, we must give you an answer within 24 hours.

 If you have a complaint about your quality of care, you may file a grievance with the plan by calling Member Services and filing the complaint over the phone.
 The plan Quality Team will research the complaint and send a response to you.
-You may also file a grievance with Arizona's Quality Improvement Organization, Livanta at 1-877-588-1123.
+You may also file a grievance with Arizona's Quality Improvement Organization, Livanta by:

-Livanta LLC
+• Mail: Livanta LLC

 BFCC-QIO